JoshuaWood13/JoshuaWood_ST10296167_PROG7311_POE/README.md

 - Create the account by clicking "Create Farmer" after entering valid data

 #### View Products
-- Access a complete list of all farmer products by clicking "View Products"
+- Access a complete list of all farmer products by clicking "View Products" on the home page or navigation bar
 - View comprehensive product details:
   - Farmer code
   - Product code